-This allows the user-driven through that URL to be a part of that audience group for the duration of that shopping session.
-The merchants can also automatically apply discounts for these audiences without them having to remember a coupon or promo code.
-It’s a seamless end-user experience.
+This allows users driven through that URL to be a part of that audience group for the duration that they are shopping or browsing for ideas.
+You can also automatically apply discounts for these audiences without them having to remember a promo code or coupon code.
+It’s a seamless user experience.

-Audience building through referring site: Additionally this parameter also has some referring URL site references.
-If you were to partner with an affiliate site or partner site there’s now an opportunity to customize the web experience for this promotion.
-This experience again is limited to a session, but provides a huge advantage on dynamic audience building and customize experiences for them.
+Additionally, this parameter also has some referring URL site references.
+If you were to partner with an affiliate site, you can now customize the web experience for this promotion.
+The customization is again is limited to just a session, but it provides a huge advantage on dynamic audience building.

-AddThis Personalization: Addthis integration is integration to Addthis product from Oracle, which is a social bookmarking experience and is dominant in capturing user interests across 15 million web properties.
-Addthis continues to index user interests across many sites and is able to create audience interest profiles.
-This integration, when enabled on Oracle Commerce automatically shows in the admin console.
+When enabled on Oracle Commerce, this integration automatically shows in the admin console.
 The single most important highlight of this integration is that it prevents the cold-start problem.
-When a new prospective customer visits your site, you’re still able to personalize this experience, because of the data from interests profile.
+When a new prospective customer visits your site, you’re still able to personalize their experience because of the data from interests profiles.

-This feature is however available only in the USA and not available in Europe due to GDPR restrictions.
+However, this feature is only available in the United States and not available in Europe due to GDPR restrictions.

-This opens up the merchant for “Ships together” discount format that’s common across so many sites, also offers the merchants to create “Buy X conditions on certain items, or Buy Y$ worth of goods belonging to a certain category, etc”.
+This opens up the common “Ship Together” discount format, and also allows businesses to create “buy X conditions on certain items, or buy Y$ worth of goods belonging to a certain category,” etc.